 What's the Aspect Ratio?

-Aspect ratio might sound confusing for beginner designers at first, but it is a relatively simple subject to understand.
+Aspect ratio might initially sound confusing for beginner designers, but it is a relatively simple subject to understand.
 We promise.
 In this article, we will explain everything you need to know.

 What’s the first thing you do when you open Vectornator?
-You choose the shape of your artboard.
+You choose the size of your Artboard.

 If you think about it, every canvas, image, or graphic has its own shape.
 Usually, that shape is a rectangle, and this rectangle has a unique proportion based on the display medium.

 In simple terms, this defines the aspect ratio.
-While perhaps not the sexiest of design topics, aspect ratio is nonetheless an important consideration for any designer.
-We know how challenging it is when you have to crop and convert graphics to fit a variety of mediums like mobile, computer, and iPad; or a variety of channels, like website, social, apps.
-So let’s dive into it, shall we?
+The aspect ratio is an essential consideration for any designer.
+We know how challenging it is to crop and convert graphics to fit a variety of mediums like mobile, computer, and iPad; or a variety of channels, like websites, social, and apps.
+Let’s dive into it, shall we?

-Aspect ratios are written as a formula like this: 16:9 (where 16 represents the width and 9 represents the heights).
-Why so?
-Because most screens are wider than they are tall, so the aspect ratio will naturally have a horizontal orientation.
+Aspect ratios are written as a formula: 16:9 (where 16 represents the width and 9 represents the height).
+The width is mentioned first, as most screens are wider than tall, and the aspect ratio will naturally have a horizontal orientation.

-As a simple example, a square image has an aspect ratio of 1:1, since the height and width are the same (some math does come in handy!).
+As a simple example, a square image has an aspect ratio of 1:1 since the height and width are the same.
 But the image could be 500px × 500px, or 1500px × 1500px, and the aspect ratio would still be 1:1.

 - 1:1 is the square format.
-Throwback to Instagram’s strict square image requirements.
-Glad those days are gone!
+(A throwback to Instagram’s strict square image requirements.)